nus-cs2103-AY1617S2/addressbook-level4/docs/UserGuide.md

 > * Editing the same tag name remove the tag itself.
     e.g if task contains tag [friends], edit [/t friends] would remove the 'friends' tag
 > * All tags of an existing task can be remove by using `t/none`.
 Case insensitive.
-> * Operation is equivalent to deleting a nold task and adding a new task, however tags will not get overwritten unless specified.
+> * Operation is equivalent to deleting an old task and adding a new task, however tags will not get overwritten unless specified.
     (refer to previous annotation)

 Examples: